plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 If $a$ is not equal to $b$, Beta densities are skewed to the right or left and are not symmetrical.
 Take a look at the formula for the mean: $a/(a+b)$.
 If $a < b$, the mean is less than 0.5 and the Beta distribution leans to the left.
 If $a > b$, the Beta distribution leans to the right.

-Try plotting these Beta densities: Beta(1,100), Beta(100,1), Beta(2,5), and Beta(5,2).
+:large_blue_diamond: Try plotting these Beta densities: Beta(1,100), Beta(100,1), Beta(2,5), and Beta(5,2).

     curve(dbeta(x, 1, 100))
     curve(dbeta(x, 100, 1))
     curve(dbeta(x, 2, 5))
     curve(dbeta(x, 5, 2))

-Plot a Beta(20,50) density in blue, then a Beta(2,5) density in red on top of the Beta(20,50) density.
+:large_blue_diamond: Plot a Beta(20,50) density in blue, then a Beta(2,5) density in red on top of the Beta(20,50) density.

     curve(dbeta(x, 20, 50), col="blue")
     curve(dbeta(x, 2, 5), col="red", add=TRUE)

 Calculate the mean and variance of a Beta(2,5) distribution using the formulas provided at the beginning of this section.

-Now sample 10000 values from a Beta(2,5) distribution and compute the sample mean and variance as follows:
+:large_blue_diamond: Now sample 10000 values from a Beta(2,5) distribution and compute the sample mean and variance as follows:

     > x <- rbeta(10000, 2, 5)
     > mean(x)